Calculus and heat flow in metric measure spaces and applications to spaces with Ricci bounds from below: The Wasserstein gradient flow of the entropy and its identification with the gradient flow of Cheeger's energy

 \subsection{Gradient flow of $\entv$: the case of bounded densities.}

 In the next result we show that any Wasserstein gradient flow (recall Definition~\ref{def:dissKconv}) of the entropy functional with uniformly bounded densities coincides with the $L^2$-gradient flow of the Cheeger's functional.
 We prove in fact a slightly stronger result, starting from the energy dissipation inequality \eqref{eq:edi} instead of the identity \eqref{eq:ede}, where we use the Fisher information functional $\mathsf F$ defined by Definition~\ref{def:Fisher} instead of the squared slope of $\entv$.
-Recall that $\mathsf F(f)\le |\nabla^-\entv|^2(f\mm)$ by Theorem~\ref{thm:lowerboudslope}. \begin{theorem} Let $(X,\tau,\sfd,\mm)$ be an extended Polish space satisfying \eqref{eq:75} and let $\mu_t=f_t\mm\in D(\entv)$, $t\in [0,T]$, be a curve in $\AC2{(0,T)}{\prob X}{W_2}$ satisfying the Entropy-Fisher dissipation inequality
+Recall that $\mathsf F(f)\le |\rmD^-\entv|^2(f\mm)$ by Theorem~\ref{thm:lowerboudslope}.